ATMAN YOGA FESTIVAL 2022

 Oslo, Norway // DOGA (Design and Architecture Museum)

 Thank you to all the students, teachers, vendors, and our sponsors for making the 2020 Atman Yoga Festival a huge success.
-The festival was so fun, and there was such a positive and uplifting vibe all day that we can’t wait to do it again next year.
-The 2021 one-day festival will feature full day tickets, as well as the opportunity to register for single classes — there is something for everyone!
+The festival was so fun, and there was such a positive and uplifting vibe all day that we can’t wait to do it again!
+The 2022 one-day festival will feature full day tickets, as well as the opportunity to register for single classes — there is something for everyone!
 The Atman Yoga Festival is all about COMMUNITY, and we can’t wait to see you on the mat.

 At the Atman Yoga School we are Yoga With Soul!